pytorch/tutorials/intermediate_source/torchrec_tutorial.rst

 model <https://arxiv.org/abs/1906.00091>`__, or DLRM.
 As the number of entities grow, the size of the embedding tables can exceed a single GPU’s memory.
 A common practice is to shard the embedding table across devices, a type of model parallelism.
-To that end, **torchRec introduces its primary API called ** |DistributedModelParallel|_ **, or DMP.
-Like pytorch’s DistributedDataParallel, DMP wraps a model to enable distributed training.
+To that end, TorchRec introduces its primary API called |DistributedModelParallel|_ , or DMP.
+Like PyTorch’s DistributedDataParallel, DMP wraps a model to enable distributed training.

 Installation